Economic globalization: Mistreatment

-In developing countries with loose labor regulations and a large supply of low-skill, low-cost workers, there are risks for mistreatment of some workers, especially women and children.
+In developing countries with loose labor regulations and a large supply of low-skill, low-cost workers, there are risks for mistreatment of some workers, especially women and children and even slavery.
 Poor working conditions and sexual harassment are just some of the mistreatment faced by women in the textile supply chain.
 Marina Prieto-Carrón shows in her research in Central America that women in sweatshops are not even supplied with toilet paper in the bathroom every day.
 The reason it costs corporations more is because people can not work to their full potential in poor conditions, affecting the global marketplace.
 Furthermore, when corporations decide to change manufacturing rates or locations in industries that employ more women, they are often left with no job nor assistance.
 This kind of sudden reduction or elimination in hours is seen in industries such as the textile industry and agriculture industry, both of which employ a higher number of women than men.
 One solution to mistreatment of women in the supply chain is more involvement from the corporation and trying to regulate the outsourcing of their product.